sMsK20/samal147/README.md

-- 👋 Hi, I’m @samal147
+- 👋 Hi, I’m @samal147.
 - 👀 I’m interested in learning new things.
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript.
-- 💞️ I’m looking to collaborate on js
+- 💞️ I’m looking to collaborate on js.
-- 📫 How to reach me
+- 📫 You can reach me at ssamalp14@gmail.com

 <!---
 samal147/samal147 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.